onshape-public/go-client/onshape/docs/BTMRecordMetrics1169.md

 `func (o *BTMRecordMetrics1169) HasReferences() bool`

 HasReferences returns a boolean if a field has been set.

+### GetUseLatestBehavior

+`func (o *BTMRecordMetrics1169) GetUseLatestBehavior() bool`

+GetUseLatestBehavior returns the UseLatestBehavior field if non-nil, zero value otherwise.

+### GetUseLatestBehaviorOk

+`func (o *BTMRecordMetrics1169) GetUseLatestBehaviorOk() (*bool, bool)`

+GetUseLatestBehaviorOk returns a tuple with the UseLatestBehavior field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseLatestBehavior

+`func (o *BTMRecordMetrics1169) SetUseLatestBehavior(v bool)`

+SetUseLatestBehavior sets UseLatestBehavior field to given value.

+### HasUseLatestBehavior

+`func (o *BTMRecordMetrics1169) HasUseLatestBehavior() bool`

+HasUseLatestBehavior returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)